 EntertainmentCelebrities Julia Louis-Dreyfus is battling breast cancer, actress says Emmy-winning comedic actress Julia Louis-Dreyfus, 56, said she was battling breast cancer on social media on Thursday, Sept.
 28, 2017.
 Photo Credit: Getty Images / Alberto E. Rodriguez By Reuters Updated September 28, 2017 5:39 PM Print Share fbShare Tweet Email Emmy-winning comedic actress Julia Louis-Dreyfus said on Thursday that she was battling breast cancer and highlighted the case for universal healthcare.
 Louis-Dreyfus, 56, who plays foul-mouthed fictitious former U.S. President Selina Meyer on HBO's "Veep," said "1 in 8 women get breast cancer.
 Today, I'm the one," in a short post on her social media platforms.
 "The good news is that I have the most glorious group of supportive and caring family and friends, and fantastic insurance through my union.
 The bad news is that not all women are so lucky, so let's fight all cancers and make universal health care a reality," the actress wrote.
 She did not give any further details of her health status.
 Time Warner's HBO network said Louis-Dreyfus received the diagnosis a day after the Emmy Awards earlier this month, where she won a record sixth consecutive Emmy for comedy actress for her role as Meyer.
 The Emmys are U.S. television's highest honor.
 HBO added that her diagnosis played no part in its decision to end "Veep" after next season, and that writers would keep working on the final season while production would be adjusted around the actress.
 "Our love and support go out to Julia and her family at this time.
 We have every confidence she will get through this with her usual tenacity and undaunted spirit, and look forward to her return to health and to HBO for the final season of Veep," HBO said in a statement.
 Louis-Dreyfus achieved fame in the 1990s for her role as Elaine Benes on NBC's "Seinfeld," which also won her an Emmy.
-By Reuters Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Reuters Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.